Resident Evil (TV series): Plot

 In the present of 2036, the T-virus has reduced human civilization to 300 million refugees living in walled city-states and other settlements, surrounded by the six billion man-eating humans known as Zeroes who contracted the disease.
 The most powerful organization left on Earth is the Umbrella Corporation, backed by its military arsenal, who are conducting a global manhunt for Jade.
+Aside from the finale teasing Ada Wong in a second season which is no longer planned, Andrew Dabb confirmed other characters from the games such as Jill Valentine, Claire Redfield and Lady Dimitrescu were to appear in the series.